 As can be seen by a review of Table 9, most of the Village's residents work outside the community and this is also supported by data in Table 10.
-This assumption can be made because only 2.3% of the Village's population travels less than 5 minutes to work in 2000.
-People traveling 5 -14 minutes to work totals 14.2% of the working population, which indicates employment near the Village but most likely just outside of the Village limits.
+This assumption can be made because only 18.2% of the Village's population travels less than 14 minutes to work in 2015which would be within the Village or with ten miles of the Village.
 The majority of the Village's working population travels 15 - 29 and 30 - 59 minutes to work.
 These travel times indicate that a great majority of the Village residents are probably working in Flint, Durand, Owosso and Lansing or some other area outside the Village, which employs a larger working population.
-Comparison with the 1990 census shows moderate increase in the number of people who commute 30 minutes or more to work.
+Comparison with the 2000 census shows moderate increase in the number of people who commute 15-29 minutes, 60 or more minutes, and work at home.